NodeSecure/Governance/guides/contributor-en.md

 Here's what I can recommend;

 - Take the time to discover and use our tools, **read the codes**.
-- Read the NodeSecure series on [dev.to](https://dev.to/fraxken/node-secure-release-v0-4-0-2oih) to better understand the project.
+- Read the NodeSecure articles on [dev.to](https://dev.to/nodesecure) to better understand the project.
 - Join the [Discord](https://discord.gg/4Wn8rjAtB4) to chat, **ask your questions** and simply follow the different topics.
 - Check out the task listing to see if you can already contribute: [https://github.com/orgs/NodeSecure/projects/2](https://github.com/orgs/NodeSecure/projects/2)